Febrile Seizures & Why You Need To Know About Them

 Diagnosis And Prevention

 We will preface the next two paragraphs by saying that if your child is showing any of these symptoms you should call 999 right away.
 Please do not make any medication decisions without the opinion of a healthcare professional.
 Once serious causes of seizure and fever such as meningitis, encephalitis, etc have been eliminated, then you can start to consider that it may be a febrile seizure.
 Blood tests, brain imaging and other such diagnostics are rarely needed for these kinds of seizures to be diagnosed.
-There is not currently any effective medication for the prevention of febrile seizures and whilst some medicines have shown to slightly reduce recurrent seizures, the adverse effects far outweigh the benefits. blood test
+There is not currently any effective medication for the prevention of febrile seizures and whilst some medicines have shown to slightly reduce recurrent seizures, the adverse effects far outweigh the benefits.

 What To Do If Your Child Has A Febrile Seizure